Redwall (novel): Graphic novel

 Redwall has been adapted into a graphic novel, titled Redwall: The Graphic Novel.
 It was released on 4 October 2007.

 Musical

-Redwall was adapted into a musical called Redwall: The Legend of Redwall Abbey, along with a cast of actors.
+Redwall was adapted into a musical called Redwall: The Legend of Redwall Abbey.

 Proposed film adaptation

 In February 2021, Netflix announced an animated feature film adaptation.
-It will be based on the self-titled first book of the novels and its script penned by Patrick McHale.
-In November 2022, McHale announced that he finished the script, but due to the changes at Netflix Animation, McHale left the project only a month later.
+It will be based on the self-titled first book of the novels with the script to be penned by Patrick McHale.
+In November 2022, McHale announced that he had finished the script, but due to changes at Netflix Animation, McHale left the project only a month later.